wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    |  effective TTLs or signatures for those records expire.      |
    +--------------------------------------------------------------+

-9. IANA Considerations
+7. IANA Considerations

    This document has no IANA actions.

-10. Security Considerations
+8. Security Considerations

    Newly registered resource records may not be used immediately.
-   However, choosing suitable TTL value will mitigate the delay concern, and it is not a security problem.
+   However, choosing suitable TTL value and negative cache TTL value (SOA MINIMUM field) will mitigate the delay concern, and it is not a security problem.

    It is also suggested to limit the maximum TTL value of NSEC / NSEC3 resource records in the negative cache to, for example, 10800 seconds